labdesk-lims/labdesk.info/README.md

 # Introduction
 LABDESK is a laboratory information management system (LIMS) developed with Microsoft Access 365 and a Microsoft SQL Server 2019 backend.
+Download LABDESK from our homepage and use it free of charge for testing and training purposes.

 # Documentation
 You will find an extensive documentation on our homepage at: www.labdesk.net/documentation